 An MBA challenges how you think and act in business.
 Employers want more from their managers than knowledge and strategic thinking – they also seek leadership skills, commitment and creativity.
 The Leeds MBA equips you to meet these challenges.

-This top 75 global MBA programme (The Economist Which MBA?
-2018) integrates business and management theory with practice, but also emphasises your personal and professional development.
+Ranked amongst the world’s best (The Economist Which MBA?
+2019), this MBA programme integrates business and management theory with practice, but also emphasises your personal and professional development.
 You’ll study the foundations of business management, such as marketing, accounting, finance, operations and human resource management.

 Importantly, you’ll also enhance key qualities expected of leaders including commercial awareness, interpersonal skills, a genuine understanding of the fundamental business functions and a critical and questioning outlook.
 You’ll gain an international perspective and build valuable connections, helping you become a global leader.